vijai-veerapandian/slack-integration-with-jenkins/README.md

 ![19](./assets/19.jpg)

 Validate, It works.
-Time to go ahead and build pipeline your project and make sure of this slack g `slackSlack message` is added at each step of Jenkins pipeline process to get notified on the slack.
+Time to go ahead and build pipeline your project and make sure  `slackSlack message` is added at each step of Jenkins pipeline process to get notified on the slack.